Padres vs. Phillies MLB Betting Odds, Trends & Prediction

 Padres vs. Phillies MLB BETTING PREDICTION

 Take Philadelphia.
-The Phillies are 40-16 in their last 56 games overall, are 24-4 in their last 28 home contests and are 25-8 in their last 33 games when facing a league opponent.
-On the other side, the Padres are just 1-4 in their last five games overall, are 5-17 in their last 22 games against the Phillies and are 3-8 in their last 11 road matchups with Philadelphia.
+The Phillies are now 41-16 in their last 57 games overall, are 25-4 in their last 29 matchups at Citizens Bank Park and are 26-8 in their last 34 league contests.
+On the other side, the Padres have dropped five straight games overall, are 4-17 in their last 21 matchups with the Phillies and are just 2-9 in their last 11 contests at Citizens Bank Park.